Makabe stone lanterns Makabe ishidoro

 The base platform supports the entire structure, and its sides and undersides are carefully carved to ensure they are truly refined.

 After a downward lotus petal pattern was carved, a mortise for the post is made and detailed parts are carved.

 - 8. The stacking

 After the six parts have been completed, they are carefully assembled, signaling the end of this traditional process that has been handed down over the generations.

-Over time a body of different shapes has arisen including shapes based on natural features, storied towers, and new contemporary forms as well as the yukimi (legged lanterns), tachimono (pedestal lanterns), and ikekomi (buried lanterns) types.
-Craftsmen hand carve each lantern after carefully considering their harmony with the garden where they will be set to rest and slowly blend into nature creating a little world of wabi sabi.
+Craftsmen hand carved each lantern after carefully considering their harmony with the garden where they will be set to rest and slowly blend into nature creating a little world of wabi sabi, which is a Japanese term meaning "the beauty of simplicity and nature harmony".